connect-ufpa/connect/README.md

 react-native-linear-gradient | Linear Gradient Component .
 react-native-maps-directions | Directions for Maps.

-## Developed by

-Ailson Freire

-Hugo Bragança

-Otavio Augusto

 ## Problems

-Create a Issues in the repository.
+If you have any problem or a feedback, please create a issues in the repository.
 Soon a developer will answer to solve the problem.

+## About

+The project was developed to serve as the final project for the course of Computer Engineer of UFPa.
+Align subjects of Software Engineer, Programming, Agile Methods and Software Architecture.

+It was developed by the following students:

+#### Ailson Freire  - github.com/AilsonFreire
+#### Hugo Bragança  - github.com/hugobraganca
+#### Otavio Augusto - github.com/tavioalves

 ## License